muntasir2165/study-materials/19-react/03-Day/15-Stu_DecrementCounter/README.md

 ### Bonus

-* Inside of `Counter.js`, separate the `panel-body` element and its children into a new component named `PanelBody`.
-Render `PanelBody` inside of the `Counter` component and pass the `count` state and click handlers to the new component as props.
+* Inside of `Counter.js`, separate the `card-body` element and its children into a new component named `cardBody`.
+Render `cardBody` inside of the `Counter` component and pass the `count` state and click handlers to the new component as props.
 The completed bonus should still increment or decrement the counter when the buttons are clicked.